yactouat/udacity_nd0044_docker_walkthrough/README.md

 ## Docker

 - to build the image from project root => `docker build -t flask_demo:vx.x.x .` (you can check your images with `docker images`)
+  - this will not attach the container to any network but the default one
 - to run the Flask app' container => `docker run -p 80:5000 --name flask-api flask_demo:vx.x.x` (you can check your running containers with `docker ps`)

 ### database, volumes and networks